 How To Do Local SEO?

 For businesses that want to target customers in a particular geographic location, understanding how to do local SEO is critical.
 For example, if you own a restaurant serving people in Phoenix, Arizona, you do not want to waste time and energy working to appear highly on the SERPs for people in Chicago.
 Instead, you want to appear for people searching for restaurants in Phoenix.
+You can work on your local SEO best practices best with a local SEO company with a robust platform, like BrightEdge.
 Here is what you need to know about how to do local SEO successfully.

 - Google My Business